Leamington FC are the senior football club of the town of Leamington Spa in Warwickshire.

 The club were formed as Leamington Town in 1891 before the club were voluntarily wound up in 1937 owing to financial troubles.
 Their Windmill Ground was sold to Coventry City FC for their reserves to use.

-Leamington FC will play in the Conference North for the 2014-15 season.
+Leamington FC will play in the National League North in the 2025-26 season.

 My visit